nbpayne/dp-nickpayne/musicians-packages.md

 ### The Packages

 {% capture fieldRecording %}
+We find a cool location and record you playing a bunch of songs live using professional audio and video gear.
+We mix the audio and cut the videos so you can create a Youtube playlist to go viral and even release the audio as an EP or put them on Spotify.

 - 4 live performance videos
+- Audio recordings of the songs you can release as an EP
 - 4 x 3 minute interview videos about the song and the making of the music video
 - 12 reels to support the promotion of your video for three months
 - 9-12 stills to use in posts, posters, and other graphic design